 The national Citizens Advice team collate the data and identify the trends across the country.
 This is shared in a variety of ways such as interactive reports and virtual events.
 You can see our map of the negative budget rate by constituency here, and you can see more of our data insights in our Cost of Living dashboard.

-Data Insight event
+Data Insight events

 Somerset policy and campaign successes